 10. Eat the fantastic “churros con chocolate” on calle Petritxol, in the Gothic Quarter.

 Tip: Calle Petritxol was the first street in Barcelona without sidewalks, completely pedestrian and asphalted.

-12. Spend an evening in the Gracia neighbourhood in one of the many bars or have a drink in the open air in the Plaça del Sol
+12. Spend an evening in the Gracia neighborhood in one of the many bars or have a drink in the open air in the Plaça del Sol.

 Tip: Go to Plaça del Diamant if the Plaça del Sol is too crowded.

 13. See Messi score a hat-trick in the Camp Nou stadium.

 Tip: Pay attention to the “independence” chantings at the 17 minutes and 14 seconds mark.

 14. Hunt for antiques and trinkets at the Mercat dels Encants (Mondays, Wednesdays, Fridays and Saturdays).

 15. See a movie in its original language at cinema Verdi in the neighborhood of Gracia, or for a few euros a film d’essay at the Filmoteca (Raval).

 16. Have a seafood snack at the bar Pinotxo in La Boquería market.